greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/isn.html.md

 The `isn` module provides support for the international product numbering standards EAN13, UPC, ISBN (books), ISMN (music), and ISSN (serials).

-The Greenplum Database `isn` module is equivalent to version XXX of the `isn` module used with PostgreSQL.
+The Greenplum Database `isn` module is equivalent to version 1.2 of the `isn` module used with PostgreSQL.
 There are no Greenplum Database or MPP-specific considerations for the module.

 ## <a id="topic_reg"></a>Installing and Registering the Module